 1. 5-bullet feature → benefit

-Product: {name + spec sheet}.
+Product: [name + spec sheet].
 Write 5 bullet points.
-Each: emoji or symbol + benefit (what buyer gets) + 1 supporting feature. ≤25 words each.
+Each: emoji or symbol + benefit (what buyer gets) + 1 supporting feature.
+Keep each bullet under 200 characters with the main benefit in the first 70-80, so it survives Amazon mobile cropping.

 2. Mobile-first description (first 3 lines)

-For {product}, write the first 3 lines (what shows on mobile before "Read more").
-Must include: what it is, who for, key benefit.
-Hook the user to expand.
+For [product], write the first 3 lines (what shows on mobile before "Read more").
+Must include: what it is, who it is for, key benefit.
+Hook the reader to expand.

 3. Q&A-style description